aspnetboilerplate/aspnetboilerplate/doc/WebSite/Webhook-System.md

  await _webHookPublisher.PublishAsync(AppWebHookNames.TenantDeleted, tenantDeletedInput,null);//sends webhook(s) to subscriptions of host
 ```

 As we mentioned before, users can define headers for their webhook subscription.
 But sometimes you may want to send webhooks with same headers.
-Or you may need to replace user's header or add couple of headers etc.  To do that you can use header parameter in Publish methods.
+Or you may need to replace user's header or add a couple of headers etc.  To do that you can use header parameter in Publish methods.

 ```csharp
 await _webhookPublisher.PublishAsync(AppWebhookDefinitionNames.Users.Created, data,